gabotechs/lazaro/README.md

 </p>

-Reinforcement learning framework based on Pytorch for implementing custom deep learning models on custom environments using state of the art and modular reinforcement learning algorithms
+Reinforcement learning framework based on Pytorch for implementing custom deep learning models on custom environments using state of the art and modular reinforcement learning algorithms.

+Developing deep learning models is hard enough to also be worrying about implementing them correctly in the last reinforcement learning algorithm you saw in a paper.
+Lazaro takes that weight out of the shoulders of the people who work with reinforcement learning, and let developers focus on their custom deep learning models that solve their custom environments.

 # Installation